-Why You Should Know How To Find All Website Pages?
+Why You Should Know How To Search All Pages of a Website?

 As the number of pages grows, the cost to manage the pages also goes up, which eventually contributes to the overall expense.
 The pages which are active in the background are wasting your money.
-Therefore, it is essential to have a clear understanding of how many pages does your website has in the background.
+Therefore, it is essential to find every page on a website.

 Another important factor that you should know about the hidden page is that there will be a situation where people are visiting your website with a blank page.
 The page would have a script error.
 Visitors will leave immediately if they do not find the relevant content.
 It will have a bad experience for the visitors.
 You may be losing potential buyers on your website.

 Such pages would have a high bounce rate.
-Google will note down the user activities, and pages with a high bounce rate or low visit time.
+Google will note down the user activities and pages with a high bounce rate or low visit time.
 Such pages are pushed down from the Google ranking.
-That’s why you must know how to find all pages in a website.
+That’s why you must know how to find all pages on a website.

-Websites are developed to serve the customer / Visitors.
+Websites are developed to serve the customers / Visitors.
 Pages of your website work as the entry gate of the website.
 Your website may have relevant pages with high-quality content, but these pages are not visible to potential customers or visitors.
-They will not be crawled by the search engines.
-Without crawling search engines would never know what website pages list there is in the background.
+The search engines will not crawl them.
+Search engines would never know what website pages list in the background without crawling.

 As a result, it will never index on the search engine.
-Your target users will never get to see these pages if they are not index.
-They will be hidden all the time-consuming web resources.
-Crawling and indexing is a continuous process that every search engine runs on a website.
+Your target users will never get to see these pages if they are not indexed.
+They will be hidden from all the time-consuming web resources.
+Crawling and indexing is a continuous search engine that runs on a website.

-Without knowing how to find new pages on a website, you will never know what to index and what to hide.
+Without knowing how to find new pages on a website, you will never know what to index or hide.
 Once you have the list of the website pages, you can submit them in the XML sitemap.
 Instruct the search engine to crawl and index the listed pages in the search.

 To find out the keyword in domain name SEO impacts, check this article out!